 Finding Treatment For Meth And Alcohol Addiction

-The most comprehensive treatment programs use an assessment or evaluation to determine how addiction has impacted a person and what treatments will work best for them.
+The most comprehensive alcohol treatment programs use an assessment or evaluation to determine how addiction has impacted a person and what treatments will work best for them.
 This can be especially crucial for a person who is addicted to more than one substance.

 Polydrug addiction often requires more intensive treatment.
 For this reason, a residential or inpatient drug rehab program may be recommended.